milano-js/open-source-starter/README.md

 # Open Source Starter
-> All you need to start an Open Source project
+> All you need to start a JS Open Source project

 What's inside: